Key Points

 There are several benefits of hosting a Kaizen Event:

-In a Kaizen Event, teams are able to apply their most creative thinking to the roadblocks that are hindering processes.
-This requires a strong bridge between leadership and the people that do the day-to-day work, as well as a unified agreement on strategy implementation.
+In a Kaizen Event, teams can apply their most creative thinking to the roadblocks that are hindering processes.
+This requires a strong bridge between leadership and the people who do the day-to-day work, as well as a unified agreement on strategy implementation.
 This makes everyone better at their roles in a company from the bottom up.

 If you remember what a slog your science classes were, you may also remember how the information sunk in much better when you got to do the labs.
 A Kaizen Event provides a similar sort of hands-on learning.